Is the basic Porsche Taycan worth buying in 2025? Maybe, but there's a catch | evo

-Porsche Taycan RWD 2025 review – a good car at good price, but mind that depreciation
+Porsche Taycan RWD 2025 review – a good car at a good price, but mind that depreciation

 The best real-world Taycan got an update in line with the rest of the lineup.
 It remains a great car that’s now more usable than ever